Office of Financial Aid and Scholarships

 The following non-teaching programs are only eligible for Private Student Loans:

-Below are the different financial aid opportunities that a graduate student may be eligible for.
-Students working on the CST Multi Subject Clear Credential can only be considered for programs indicated with an *.
+Below are the different financial aid opportunities that a teaching credential student may be eligible for.
+Students working on the CST Multi Subject Clear Credential can only be considered for aid marked with an *.

 For more information on grants, click here For more information on loans, click here For more information on work study, click here